SOFORTPlugins/plugin-payment-sofort/meta/documents/user_guide_en.md

 <div class="alert alert-warning" role="alert">
-   <strong><i>Note:</i></strong> The SOFORT plugin has been developed for use with the online store Ceres and only works with its structure or other template plugins.
+   <strong><i>Note:</i></strong> The Sofort plugin has been developed for use with the online store Ceres and only works with its structure or other template plugins.
 </div>

-# SOFORT - Easy Online payments for plentymarkets Online-Shops
+# Sofort - Easy Online payments for plentymarkets Online-Shops

-With SOFORT for plentymarkets you can add **SOFORT** as a payment method to your online shop.
+With Sofort for plentymarkets you can add **Sofort** as a payment method to your online shop.

-## Creating a SOFORT account
+## Creating a Sofort account

-You need to register at our [Merchant Portal](https://www.sofort.com/payment/users/register) before you are able to use SOFORT as a payment method.
+You need to register at our [Merchant Portal](https://www.sofort.com/payment/users/register) before you are able to use Sofort as a payment method.
 After registration you will receive the correct information and credentials needed to install and configure the payment method.

-## Installing SOFORT in plentymarkets
+## Installing Sofort in plentymarkets

-Before using SOFORT-Plugin, you need to install the module from the Git or plentyMarketplace.
+Before using Sofort-Plugin, you need to install the module from the Git or plentyMarketplace.

-**Installing SOFORT-Plugin via plentyMarketplace:**
+**Installing Sofort-Plugin via plentyMarketplace:**

 1. Open [plentyMarketplace](https://marketplace.plentymarkets.com/) in your browser
-2. Select the SOFORT plugin under **Payment** → **SOFORT**
+2. Select the Sofort plugin under **Payment** → **Sofort**
 3. Choose **Go to checkout** (login) and purchase
 4. Go to plentymarkets shop backend
-5. Click on the Menu Plugin **» Purchases**
+5. Click on the Menu **Plugin » Purchases**
 6. Press **Install**

-**Installing SOFORT-Plugin via GIT:**
+**Installing Sofort-Plugin via GIT:**

-1. Open the Menu Plugins **» Git**
+1. Open the Menu **Plugins » Git**
 2. Click on **New Plugin**.
 The frame **Settings** will open
 3. Connect to your Github Account by filling in **User Name** and **Password**
-4. Fill the Remote URL of the SOFORT-Plugin: <https://github.com/frontend-studios/plugin-payment-sofort.git>
+4. Fill the Remote URL of the Sofort-Plugin: <https://github.com/frontend-studios/plugin-payment-sofort.git>
 5. Select **Auto fetch**
 6. Then click on **Save**

-## Configuring SOFORT in plentymarkets
+## Configuring Sofort in plentymarkets

-Before using SOFORT-Plugins, you need to connect your SOFORT-account with your plentymarkets-system.
+Before using Sofort-Plugins, you need to connect your Sofort-account with your plentymarkets-system.

-##### connecting to the SOFORT-account:
+##### connecting to the Sofort-account:

 1. Open the menu **Plugins » Plugin overview**.
-2. Click on **SOFORT** Plugin and choose **Configuration**.
+2. Click on **Sofort** Plugin and choose **Configuration**.
 3. Type in the configuration key
 	→ You receive the configuration key after successful registration as a Merchant.
 4. Other additional configurations can be set up in the Menu **Extended Settings**.